D3adP3nguin/ipk-repo-generator/README.md

 5. **Upload to S3 (Optional):**

-    If you want to upload the generated files to an S3 bucket, you can uncomment the lines in the GitHub Actions workflow and set up the necessary environment variables:
+    If you want to upload the generated files to an S3 bucket, you can set up the necessary environment variables and run the upload script:

     ```sh
     export AWS_ACCESS_KEY_ID=your_access_key